openedx/open-edx-proposals/oeps/processes/oep-0055-project-maintainers.rst

 * Effective communication with community members, other maintainers, and project leadership
 * Disciplined management to ensure that maintenance work is done
-* Enforcement of the project's standards
+* Enforcement of the project's standards, both technical and social: maintainers must remain friendly, kind, and open, but that should not supercede enforcement of technical standards
 * The ability to solve or escalate issues facing users of the component